Gunther991/CRMSearchFix/README.md

 1. Open `chrome://extensions`.
 2. Enable `Developer mode`.
 3. Click `Load unpacked`.
-4. Select this folder: `/Users/a74/Documents/New project 2`.
+4. Select the `unpacked folder` from the CRM Search Fix archive.

 ## Use